FUERZA Program

 We are proud to announce "FUERZA"

-3. Build the pipeline of researchers by engaging undergraduate students from historically excluded backgrounds (i.e., racially/ethnically minoritized groups, disabled people, economically disadvantaged groups, women) who are interested in research related to the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.
+The FUERZA program aims to expand the research pipeline by engaging undergraduate students from historically excluded backgrounds (i.e., racially/ethnically minoritized groups, disabled people, economically disadvantaged groups, women) who are interested in research related to the normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language.

 FUERZA students will have the opportunity to participate in an SLHS research lab for a paid rotation.
 During your rotation, you will learn about research and identify goals with your mentor.
 You will take part in mentoring activities outside your home lab (e.g., applying to graduate school; and learning about research as a career) and be part of the FUERZA cohort.